KULeuven-COSIC/master-truncation/doc/non-linear.rst

     parameter.
 It has the downside that there is implicit enforcement of the cleartext range.

+    If you want to use this approach with a given prime, do *not* specify the prime during compilation but during execution.

 Known prime modulus
     `Damgård et al. <https://doi.org/10.1007/11681878_15>`_ have
     proposed non-linear computation that involves an exact prime